 This bylaw may be enforced through any lawful means in law or in equity including, but not limited to, enforcement by criminal indictment or complaint pursuant to MGL C. 40 §21, by the Board of Selectmen, the Town Manager, or their duty authorized agents, or any police officer.
 The fine for violation of this bylaw shall be three hundred dollars (\$300) for each offense.
 Any penalty imposed under this bylaw shall be in addition to any civil penalty imposed for a violation of M.G.L.
 C. 94C §32L

 CHAPTER 79 - DOGS AND OTHER ANIMALS

-HISTORY: Adopted by the Town of Mashpee: Art.
-I, Article.
-55, 12-2-1985 Special Town Meeting, approved 2-11-1986;
+History: Adopted by the Town of Mashpee: Article I, Article.
+55, 12-2-1985 STM, approved 2-11-1986 History: Article 64, 5-4-1987 ATM applicable